mateu5melo/accenture_test/README.md

 ## Getting started

-To get started with using Cypress in the SGA Bet V3 project, follow the steps below:
+To get started with using Cypress in Insurance Quote Demo Application, follow the steps below:

     1. Clone the repository to your local machine.
     2. Access the root of cloned repository(/accenture_test)